madan95/ruby_compass/README.md

 # ruby_compass
-Simple docker hub and git intergration for testing
+Simple docker hub and git intergration for testing.